-Workforce development remains imperative, and the City continues to support small business with assistance and tax incentives by offering workshops from the Small Business Association and the Small Business Development Center as well as coordinating visits with representatives from the State Department of Economic and Community Development.
-The Small Business Development Council offers office hours the second and fourth Tuesday of the month at Community Development.
-Small business owners and entrepreneurs can meet with professional business advisors to learn more about everything from startup planning and marketing, to assisting with access to capital, global growth, market research, disaster preparedness and more.
+Workforce development remains imperative, and we continue to support small business with assistance and tax incentives by offering workshops from various sitewide organizations.
+We have partnered with the Milford Public School System to offer parent and student workshops regarding emerging workforce trends from esports to AI and alternative secondary education paths.
+In addition, we have hosted entrepreneurial and influencer events for small business to get familiar on how to use various platforms of today.
+We assist small business owners and entrepreneurs in meeting with professional business advisors to learn more about everything from startup planning and marketing, to assisting with access to capital, global growth, market research, disaster preparedness and more.

 The Economic and Community Development coordinates the efforts of the Economic Development Commission, CDBG, as well as special events and projects.
-This department collaborates with and serves on Milford Chamber of Commerce Board of Directors, Milford Progress Inc, Downtown Milford Business Association, REX, Connecticut Economic Development Association, Connecticut Main Street, CEDAS, CT Convention and Sports Bureau, SCRCOG, and the Connecticut Conference of Municipalities.
-In addition, the City collaborates with realtors, owners and developers to fill existing vacant commercial and industrial space or develop new projects.
+This department collaborates with and serves on Milford Chamber of Commerce Board of Directors, Milford Progress Inc., Downtown Milford Business Association, REX, Connecticut Economic Development Association, Connecticut Main Street, CEDAS, CT Convention and Sports Bureau, SCRCOG, and the Connecticut Conference of Municipalities.
+In addition, we work with realtors, owners and developers to fill existing vacant commercial and industrial space or develop new projects.